Beef Ribs at 350°F: Cook in 2.5-3 Hours for Perfectly Tender Results

 How long to cook beef ribs at 350°F per pound?

 Cook beef ribs for 45-50 minutes per pound at 350°F. A 3-pound rack requires approximately 2 hours 15 minutes covered plus 30 minutes uncovered.
-Always verify with internal temperature (203°F for optimal tenderness).
+Always verify with internal temperature (203°F for optimal tenderness), as confirmed by USDA guidelines.

 Should I wrap beef ribs when cooking at 350°F?

-Yes - wrap for the first 2/3 of cooking time to create steam that breaks down collagen.
-Unwrap for the final 30-45 minutes to develop crust and caramelize sugars.
-Aluminum foil works better than butcher paper at this temperature.
+Yes - wrap for first 2/3 of cooking time to create steam that breaks down collagen.
+Unwrap for final 30-45 minutes to develop crust.
+Aluminum foil outperforms butcher paper at 350°F (America's Test Kitchen, 2023).

 Why are my beef ribs still tough at 350°F?

-Tough ribs typically indicate insufficient time for collagen conversion.
-Beef ribs require minimum 2.5 hours at 350°F for connective tissues to fully break down.
-Verify with thermometer - they need to reach 203°F internally for proper tenderization.
+Tough ribs indicate insufficient collagen conversion.
+Beef ribs require minimum 2.5 hours at 350°F to reach 203°F internally (USDA threshold for connective tissue breakdown).

 How to prevent dry beef ribs at 350°F?